pinkbunkadoo/archipelagon/README.md

 ## Usage Instructions

-Unity is required to run the game at the moment.
+Unity is required to run the game at the moment - you will need to create a project.

 There isn't much to do or explore yet.
 More will come as development progresses.